Blockchain: A Graph Primer: Changes and Improvements in Blockchain

 \subsection{Fork Issues}

-A short reading quickly reveals that most Blockchain technologies are forks of each other (See \href{http://mapofcoins.com/bitcoin}{\linked{mapofcoins.com}} for a map).
+A short reading quickly reveals that most Blockchain technologies are forks of each other (See \href{http://mapofcoins.com/bitcoin}{{mapofcoins.com}} for a map).
 Blockchain uses \textbf{soft forks} to continue on the same main chain while changing a few aspects of the underlying technology.
 These are considered improvements or extensions.
-A soft fork is backward compatible, and reflects community consensus on how the network should evolve. \textbf{Hard forks}, on the other hand, creates a split in the main chain: two versions of the main chain are maintained by different groups of people.
-In a sense, it creates a new currency, technology or community.
+A soft fork is backward compatible and reflects community consensus on how the network should evolve. \textbf{Hard forks}, on the other hand, creates a split in the main chain: two versions of the main chain are maintained by different groups of people.
+In a sense, it builds a new currency, technology, or community.
 The most famous hard fork happened in the Ethereum project in 2016 due to the DAO hacking.

 A hacker stole \$50M from \textit{the DAO project} which had raised \$150M from the community for a proof-of-concept investor fund.
 The DAO was hacked because of coding mistakes that allowed multiple refunds for the same investment.
 Hackers drained DAO while the community was watching the theft in real-time, helplessly.
 Many developers wanted to roll back the transactions to forfeit the stolen amount.
-Disagreeing users rejected the roll back, and sticked to the existing blockchain.
-This created two versions: Ethereum and Ethereum Classic.
+Disagreeing users rejected the rollback and stuck to the existing blockchain.
+The fork created two versions: Ethereum and Ethereum Classic.
 This fork started a discussion on how Ethereum should be governed.
 The \textbf{Code is law} proponents claim that any behavior that conforms to the Blockchain protocols should be accepted; a theft, once happened, cannot be punished by rolling back transactions.
-For legal aspects, see the article by \href{https://www.coindesk.com/code-is-law-not-quite-yet/}{\linked{Abegg}} \cite{abegg}.
+For legal aspects, see the article by \href{https://www.coindesk.com/code-is-law-not-quite-yet/}{{Abegg}} \cite{abegg}.

-In August 2017, Bitcoin faced a hard fork of its own due to the Segregated Witness extension.
-Bitcoin split into two chains: Bitcoin and \textbf{Bitcoin cash}.